Meet Our Staff

 Project S.A.F.E. acknowledges the training, skills, passion, and sensitivity necessary in providing quality and effective prevention and intervention resources.
 We are committed to continuously developing staff, providing support, and empowering ourselves and the OXY community.

 Project S.A.F.E.
 Program Assistants

-Programming Assistants, along with the Program Coordinator, will lead peer-education presentations that engage student organizations, fraternities, sororities, athletic teams and other OXY community members.
+Programming Assistants, along with the Program Coordinator, lead peer-education presentations that engage student organizations, fraternities, sororities, athletic teams and other OXY community members.
 Are you interested in a training or more education?
 Contact us!
-Project S.A.F.E's Prevention staff present on various topics that include OXY Upstander (bystander) intervention, healthy/unhealhty relationships, stalking, consent and sexual assault prevention.
+Project S.A.F.E.'s Prevention staff present on various topics that include OXY Upstander (bystander) intervention, healthy/unhealhty relationships, stalking, consent and sexual assault prevention.

 Alida is a Senior Politics major and Mathematics minor from Portland, Oregon.
 She has been a member of the Women's Varsity Lacrosse team throughout her four years at Oxy.
 She is a Leadership Council member of Peer Health Exchange and an editor for the Occidental College Undergraduate Law Review.
 Over the summer she volunteered in Indonesia where she worked with middle school and high school students on their English-language skills.
 In her free time she enjoys heading to the beach, watching movies, or trying different restaurants around Los Angeles.
 She is really excited about her work with Project SAFE and the Occidental community during the 2014-2015 school year.